-- (ii) The minimum vertical clearance for a building or structure overhanging the Transit Corridor Lands shall be 7.5 meters, measured from the Transit Corridor Lands top-of-rail to the nearest outer edge of the building or structure element overhanging the Transit Corridor Lands top-of-rail elevation. - (iii) The mutual property line may be redefined in cases where Transit Corridor Lands project requires additional property and the minimum clearance would be measured from the new property line. - (iv) Existing building and structure clearances may vary by location and do not set the precedent for new developments. - (v) Developer Infrastructure facing or located adjacent to the Transit Corridor Land shall be designed to avoid potential conflicts with Metrolinx transit vehicles and infrastructure.
-Adjacent property owners shall: - 1.
-Maintain building appurtenances and landscaping at a minimum distance of 3 metres from the OCS Poles and support structures.
+(ii) The minimum vertical clearance for a building or structure overhanging the Transit Corridor Lands shall be 7.5 meters, measured from the Transit Corridor Lands top-of-rail to the nearest outer edge of the building or structure element overhanging the Transit Corridor Lands top-of-rail elevation; other requirements regarding overbuilds may apply.

+The mutual property line may be redefined in cases where Transit Corridor Lands project requires additional property, and the minimum clearance would be measured from the new property line.

+Existing building and structure clearances may vary by location and do not set the precedent for new developments.

+Developer Infrastructure facing or located adjacent to the Transit Corridor Land shall be designed to avoid potential impacts with Metrolinx transit vehicles and infrastructure.
+Adjacent property owners shall:

-- 2. Plan for landscape maintenance from private property and not allow growth into the Transit Corridor Land or beyond the mutual property line. - 3.
-Not be permitted to access the Metrolinx Corridor to maintain the private development. - 4.
-Design buildings such that balconies do not provide direct access to the Metrolinx Corridor.
+- 0. Maintain building appurtenances and landscaping at a minimum distance of 3 metres from the OCS Poles and support structures. - 1.
+Plan for landscape maintenance from private property and not allow growth into the Transit Corridor Land or beyond the mutual property line. - 2.
+Not be permitted to access the Metrolinx Corridor to maintain the private development.

+3. Design buildings such that balconies do not provide direct access to the Metrolinx Corridor.

-Developer Works adjacent to, over, or under Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing Metrolinx Infrastructure (Figure A2).
+Developer Works adjacent to, over, or under Metrolinx Infrastructure shall maintain a minimum 3 metre clearance from existing and planned Metrolinx Infrastructure (Figure A2).
+Please note additional soil cover on and clearance from existing and planned Metrolinx infrastructure may be imposed and shall be determined by a detailed engineering analysis.

-Figure A2: Adjacent Developer Construction
+Figure A2